preshy59/readme_generator/README.md

 # README GENERATOR

 ## Project Description
 This project is basically design to display the readme.md file created by the user through the dynamic creation of element in JavaScript.
-The user is  except to provide answer to the corresponding question that is been propmt in the console.
+ReadME.md file is important in every application as it enable the users to understand the functionality and usage of the application.
+In this application the user is except to provide answer to the corresponding question that is been propmt in the console.
 At the end of the question, a readme.md file is generate based on the user answer